objcio/articles/2015-02-10-how-your-camera-works.md

 Cameras that allow you to adjust the aperture have something called [aperture priority](http://en.wikipedia.org/wiki/Aperture_priority) (often denoted with an *A*), which is conceptually the same as shutter priority, only that we manually control the aperture and let the auto exposure logic pick the shutter speed (and ISO level, unless it is fixed).

 There are several strategies for picking a good auto exposure. iOS has an auto exposure logic that looks at the overall image and makes a guess as to what you want to be exposed well.
-If parts of the image are very bright and others very dark, the camera can not expose everything well.
+If parts of the image are very bright and others very dark, the camera cannot expose everything well.
 The auto exposure has to pick something, and if it, for example, finds faces, it will pick those.
 The built-in iOS camera app lets you tap on something in the image to hint to the auto exposure that this part of the image should be exposed well.
 That will cause the auto exposure to adjust itself.
 The camera app also lets you adjust the exposure value by dragging up or down on the screen.
 But to explicitly set the shutter speed and/or ISO, you need to use a different app.

 <a name="Focus"></a>
 ## Focus